Skip to main content

 If we take a document and press the Block IF tool (block condition), it will allow users to make this block of text (a clause) conditional on certain criteria being satisfied.
 As shown below, the selected block of text will be light green in colour, indicating its status as a block condition.

 When inserting a block condition a dialogue box will appear.
-In the example below, a logic condition has been set up whereby if the “Probation” equals "Yes", the clause drops in to the document.
+In the example below, a logic condition has been set up whereby if the “Probation” equals "Yes", the clause drops into the document.

 3) CREATING CONDITIONS: